agsb/milliForth-RiscV/docs/Notes.md

     Uses cell with 32-bits;

-    All user structure, data (36 cells) and return (36 cells) stacks, TIB (80 bytes), PAD (32 bytes) and locals (8 cells) are in sequence;
+    All user structure, data (36 cells) and return (36 cells) stacks, TIB (80 bytes) and locals (8 cells) are in sequence;

+    PAD (84 bytes) and PIC (68 bytes) must be allocated if need;

-    TIB and PAD grows forward, stacks grows backwards;
+    TIB, PAD, PIC grows forward, stacks grows backwards;

-    No overflow or underflow checks;
+    No overflow or underflow stack checks;

     No numbers only words (yet);

-    Only IMMEDIATE flag used as $80, no hide, no compile;
+    Only IMMEDIATE flag used as $8000, no hide, no compile, no extras;

     As ANSI Forth 1983: FALSE is 0 and TRUE is -1 ;

+    Uses DJB2 Hash instead of size-name-pad in header of words in dictionary.

+    The header order is LINK, HASH and code or references.

 ## Remarks